 Written by Student Reporter, Elisabeth Sirumapea (Management 2020)

-Evita Nooriana Arimurti, a student from Entrepreneurship batch 2020 won 3rd place in the 2019 IEEE UB SB National Essay Competition (INTEC) held in Malang, East Java on September 20-22, 2019.
+Evita Nooriana Arimurti, a student from Entrepreneurship batch 2020 won the 3rd place in the 2019 IEEE UB SB National Essay Competition (INTEC) held in Malang, East Java on September 20-22, 2019.

-“I use Ultraviolet (UV Light Treatment) type of irradiation technology, with Germicidal Irradiator lamp as the medium, to deactivate the bacteria in coffee cherries, because as long as the coffee cherries do not go through the irradiation process, the coffee cherry drink will only make a stomach ache for anyone who consume it.”, Evita said.
+“I use Ultraviolet (UV Light Treatment) type of irradiation technology, with Germicidal Irradiator lamp as the medium, to deactivate the bacteria in coffee cherries, because as long as the coffee cherries do not go through the irradiation process, the coffee cherry drink will cause stomach ache for anyone who consume it.”, Evita said.
 “Once proven to be safe for consumption, this coffee cherry will be processed into tea drinks rich in antioxidants and ready to be commercialized,” she added.